yolong-lin/yolong-lin/README.md

 ### Hi there 👋

 I'm currently studying at a college in Taiwan.
-Coding every day, but don't really like coding...

 - 🔭 Familiar language: Python, Javascript
 - 🌱 Familiar vcs: git